rreezN/dtu_mlopsproject/reports/README.md

 >
 > Answer:

-We adhered to the pep8 standard format for python code.
-It is important to have a guideline for how could should be written and formatted in large projects, especially when a lot of people will be working with it.
+We adhered to the pep8 standard format for python code, with the change that the maximum line length is 100 to allow for more explanatory variable names.
+It is important to have a guideline for how it should be written and formatted in large projects, especially when a lot of people will be working with it.
 The guideline serves to standardise the code, such that it is easier to process and understand when new members of the project look at the code (or you return after a year of not looking at it).
 Furthermore, standardised code can also entail using comments in a certain way, i.e. to explain why something is implemented the way it is.

 ## Version control